Sampling distributions and estimation for multi-type Branching Processes: Introduction

-The process is observed under family-size sampling: a random sample of $r_n$ individuals from generation $n$ is chosen (without replacement), each reporting their brood size by a vector of length $l$.
-We will denote the sample as $\bm{X_{n,1}} \cdots \bm{X_{n,r_n}}$ or, when the generation $n$ is understood, by $\bm{X_{1}} \cdots \bm{X_{r}}$.
+The process in \eqref{eq:rec} is observed under family-size sampling: a random sample of $r_n$ individuals from generation $n$ is chosen (without replacement), each reporting their brood size by a vector of length $l$.
+We will denote the sample as $\bm{X_{n,1}} ,\ldots ,\bm{X_{n,r_n}}$ or, when the generation $n$ is understood, by $\bm{X_{1}} ,\ldots , \bm{X_{r}}$.
 Each $\bm{X_{t}}$ corresponds to $ \bm{Y^{(i(t))}_{n-1,s(t)}}$, this is, the family sizes of sampled individual $t$ corresponds to the offspring of individual $s(t)$ of type $i(t)$ in the previous generation.
-This sampling scheme does not necessarily yield independent data, however, as members of the same family may be observed, thus classical methods to estimate offspring distribution parameters do not apply. \cite{mm} introduce the concept of the non-sibling sets:
+This sampling scheme does not necessarily yield independent data, however, as members of the same family may be observed, thus classical methods to estimate offspring distribution parameters do not apply.